Drainage Solutions & Yard Water Management in Newburgh & the Hudson Valley

 Downspout Extensions & Gutter Drains

 Gutters collect water from your entire roof.
-If that water dumps right next to your foundation, it creates hydrostatic pressure that can crack basement walls and erode the soil around your home.
-We install buried downspout extensions that carry roof water 10 to 20 feet away from the foundation and discharge it to a safe area or into a dry well.
+If that water dumps right next to your base, it creates hydrostatic pressure that can crack basement walls and erode the soil around your home.
+We install buried downspout extensions that carry roof water 10 to 20 feet away from the base and discharge it to a safe area or into a dry well.

 This is one of the most cost-effective drainage fixes available.
 Many homeowners in Newburgh and the Hudson Valley see immediate improvement in basement dampness and yard sogginess after downspout extensions are installed.
 We tie extensions into existing landscape beds so the pipe is hidden and the yard looks clean.

-• Buried pipe carries water away from foundation
+- Buried pipe carries water away from base

 Grading & Slope Correction

 The grade of your yard determines where water goes.
-If the ground slopes toward your house instead of away from it, water ends up against your foundation every time it rains.
-We regrade yards to create proper slope (a minimum of 1 inch per foot for the first 6 feet from the foundation) so water flows away naturally.
+If the ground slopes toward your house instead of away from it, water ends up against your base every time it rains.
+We regrade yards to create proper slope (a minimum of 1 inch per foot for the first 6 feet from the base) so water flows away naturally.

 Grading corrections are often combined with new sod or seeding, walkway installations, and drainage pipe systems.
 We bring in topsoil as needed, compact it properly, and restore the lawn surface once grading is complete.
-This work prevents foundation damage that can cost tens of thousands of dollars to repair.
+This work prevents structural water damage that can cost tens of thousands of dollars to repair.

 French Drains, Dry Wells & Swales